top of page

 I highly recommend D.Whyte's book, Crossing the Unknown Sea.
 I have read and referred to it numerous times during the past ten years, and on each occassion it has offered something new and always manages to seem personally relevant.

 Thank you for reading this article.
-You are welcome to contact me with your questions, enquiries, or just to get in touch, using the form or email address found at the foot of each page on my website.
+You are welcome to contact me with your questions and enquiries.
+Please use the form or email address found at the foot of each page on my website.

 Comments